 undergoing periodic assessments and revalidation training to ensure competence is maintained; and

 being in possession of appropriate certification.

+IALA Standard S1050 Training and Certification [2] specifies the practices associated with the training and assessment of VTS personnel.
+The Standard references normative provisions which are contained in IALA recommendations, covering the following scope:

+Training and assessment

+Accreditation, competency, certification and revalidation

-IALA Recommendation R0103 (V-103) on Training and Certification of VTS Personnel states and recommends:
+IALA Recommendation R0103 (V-103) on Training and Certification of VTS Personnel:

-that competent authorities and VTS providers implement and establish VTS training and certification in a standardized and harmonized manner in accordance with the guidelines and model courses developed by IALA; and
+RECOMMENDS that competent authorities and VTS providers implement and establish VTS training and certification in a standardised and harmonised manner in accordance with the guidelines and model courses developed by IALA; and

-National members and competent authorities for VTS to implement the provisions of this Recommendation and its associated guidelines and model courses on VTS training and certification.
+INVITES National members and competent authorities for VTS to implement the provisions of this Recommendation and its associated guidelines and model courses on VTS training and certification.

 VTS PERSONNEL

+VTS personnel are defined in IMO Resolution A.1158(32) as

+Persons performing tasks associated with vessel traffic services, trained in vessel traffic services operations and appropriately qualified.

 VTS personnel are individuals that are appropriately trained and qualified in VTS operations in accordance with the relevant model course associated with their functions.
 They actively contribute to the safe and efficient movement of vessel traffic in conjunction with the bridge team and allied services.

-Whilst the composition/types of roles for personnel in each VTS may vary, the roles generally consist of:
+Whilst the composition/types of roles for VTS personnel may vary between VTS centres.
+The roles generally consist of:

-VTS operator;

-VTS supervisor;
+VTS operator

-VTS manager; and
+VTS supervisor

-On-the-job training (OJT) instructor.
+On-the-job training (OJT) instructor

-Job descriptions
+Many VTS centres may establish a VTS manager position, however the manager may not be trained in VTS operations and appropriately qualified to perform the duties of VTS personnel as described in 8.2 of IMO Resolution A.1158(32).

 Detailed job descriptions for VTS personnel should be developed focusing on the functions, objectives and responsibilities of the VTS.

-purpose of a vts

-IMO Resolution A.1158(32) on Guidelines for Vessel Traffic Services states that the purpose of VTS is to contribute to safety of life at sea, improve the safety and efficiency of navigation and support the protection of the environment within a VTS area by mitigating the development of unsafe situations through:

-providing timely and relevant information on factors that may influence ship movements and assist onboard decision-making;

-monitoring and managing ship traffic to ensure the safety and efficiency of ship movements.; and

-responding to developing unsafe situations.

 VTS Operator

-VTS operators are responsible for establishing and maintaining a vessel traffic image and interacting with vessel traffic.
+VTS operators are persons performing tasks associated with vessel traffic services, trained in vessel traffic services operations and appropriately qualified for VTS duties as described in 8.2 of IMO Resolution A.1158(32).

 VTS Supervisor

-The VTS provider may establish VTS supervisor positions, or assign supervisory functions, to assist with managing and co-ordinating the operational activities of the VTS centre.
+The VTS provider may establish VTS supervisor positions, or assign supervisory functions, to assist in the day-to-day coordination and management activities associated with a VTS / VTS centre, particularly in larger centres or centres with multiple sectors.
+For example, a VTS Supervisor may undertake additional activities to those of a VTS Operator:

+Provide leadership and supervision of VTS Operators.

+Carry out administrative duties such as managing the roster, ensuring reporting activities are completed (shift handovers, incident logs/reports).

+Co-ordinate effective interaction between the VTS, allied and emergency services.

+Support on-the-job and proficiency training.

+Provide guidance during the response to developing unsafe situations and internal / external emergencies.

 VTS Manager

 The VTS provider may establish a VTS manager position.
 The VTS manager is responsible for managing and coordinating the activities of the VTS centre on behalf of the VTS provider.
 In some cases, a VTS manager may have the responsibility for more than one VTS centre and may hold VTS qualifications.

 The VTS manager should be familiar with operations in the VTS area, the tasks performed by the VTS personnel, and interactions with allied services and other stakeholders.

+IALA Guideline 1167 – VTS Management provides further guidance on implementing management activities to facilitate the effective and efficient delivery of VTS.

 On the Job Training Instructor